aLaskevic/aLaskevic/README.md

 <h1 align="center">👋 Hi, I’m Alex</h1>
 <h3 align="center"> A inquisitive Computer Science student</h3>
 <p>
-Hey, I'm a CS student from Germany and here you will find all my private projects.
+Hey, I'm a CS student from Germany and here you can find all my private projects.
 If you have any question feel free to contact me!

 - 🌱 I’m currently learning <b> Laravel & React </b>
 - 📫 Ask me about <b> CS-Topics and Full-Stack development </b>